top of page

 Regular Review & Updates

-Systematic strategy, process & procedure reviews aligned with IEC 62402 Obsolescence management keep strategies current, integrating lessons learned and ensuring continuous improvement.
+Systematic strategy, process & procedure reviews aligned with IEC 62402 Obsolescence Management keep strategies current, integrating lessons learned and ensuring continuous improvement.

 Author: Darren Topley